Bicarbonate of soda is one of my favourite cleaning products, but these are the 5 things you should never clean with it

 (Image credit: Future PLC)

-Bicarbonate of soda, or baking soda, is something of a wonder ingredient when it comes to cleaning the home.
-It can be used for an assortment of jobs, from disinfecting sinks, scrubbing at kitchen work surfaces and cleaning mattresses.
+Bicarbonate of soda, or baking soda, is the ultimate cleaning ingredient.
+It can be used for an assortment of jobs, from disinfecting sinks, scrubbing at kitchen work surfaces and cleaning mattresses, and it gets the job done with minimal fuss.
+But it’s important to know what not to clean with bicarbonate of soda, too.

 1. Aluminium surfaces